-AERO 001A.
+AERO 1A.
 Foundations of the Air Force I. Orientation to the Air Force and AFROTC.
-Students will gain an understanding of the benefits of Air Force ROTC membership, the Air Force's organizational structure and its installations, jobs and careers available in the Air Force, the American way of war, and benefits of Air Force membership.
+Students will gain an understanding of the benefits of Air Force ROTC membership, the Air Force's organizational structure and its installations, jobs and careers available in the Air Force, the American way of war and benefits of Air Force membership.
 Students will be required to complete an oral and written project.
-1 unit.
+Units: 1.0.

-AERO 001B.
+AERO 1B.
 Foundations of the Air Force II.
-Continuation of AERO 001A: completes students' orientation to the Air Force.
+Continuation of AERO 1A: completes students' orientation to the Air Force.
 Specific topics include team building, introduction to leadership, communication skills, Air Force Core Values, diversity and harassment, and the Oath of Office.
 An oral and written project is required.
-1 unit.
+Units: 1.0.

-AERO 021A.
+AERO 21A.
 The Evolution of USAF Air and Space Power I. Overview of the history of American air power from the Wright Brothers to the beginning of the Cold War.
 Key leaders and milestones will be discussed.
 Communication skills will be emphasized and include: public speaking, writing, and class participation.
-1 unit.
+Units: 1.0.

-AERO 021B.
+AERO 21B.
 The Evolution of USAF Air and Space Power II.
-Continuation of AERO 021A.
+Continuation of AERO 21A.
 Overview of the history of American air power from Vietnam to today's modern Air Force.
 Key leaders and milestones will be discussed.
 Communication skills will be emphasized and include: speaking, writing, and class participation.
-1 unit.
+Units: 1.0.